 UC claimants will get paid on the same date of every month after the first payment.
 But, you will get paid on the previous working day if your payment falls on a public holiday or a weekend.

 As a rule, UC payments get paid in arrears.
-Thus, a monthly statement informs you how much Universal Credit you will get.
+So, a monthly statement informs you how much Universal Credit you will get.

 Note: The Universal Credit 'full service' areas in Scotland can pay you once or twice each month.
 The eligibility checker at Citizens Advice Scotland will show if you qualify.